jwagstaff/OmniHelp/_drafts/2017-10-07-designs-overview.md

 **Assemblies** -- Associated under the project class and consists of parts

-**Parts**. -- the lowest level and contains no lower designs
+**Parts** -- the lowest level and contains no lower designs

-A versioning system is applied to every design and all of its subcomponents to keep track of the numerous changes a hardware design may undergo.
+A **versioning system** is applied to every design and all of its subcomponents to keep track of the numerous changes a hardware design may undergo.

-The OmniBuilds collaboration feature allows multiple people to make changes, comment, and access a single design.
+The OmniBuilds **collaboration feature** allows multiple people to make changes, comment, and access a single design.

-The project design is typically the root or the highest level of the hierarchy but there may be some use cases where it can be embedded into other projects.